yougotagift-tech/docs/Corporate-Rewards-API.md

     Content-Type: application/json

     {
-        "count": 1,
-        "total_amount": 50,
-        "message": "Your order has been requested successfully."
+        "message": "Your order has been requested successfully.", "purchase_request_id": 13547
     }